 Q4 Inventory Planning Checklist: Holiday Season Prep for E-commerce

-Q4 can make or break your year.
 For many e-commerce sellers, November and December generate 30-50% of annual revenue.
+Two months.
+Half the money.
+Get inventory wrong and the damage lasts well past January.

 July: Data Analysis